Nikon F

 It was arguably the first high-profile product of Japan’s industrial base to achieve universal recognition as the global best in class.
 It made Nikon a premium brand all over the world, at a time when Toyota and Honda were nearly unknown outside their home market.

-A distinctive type of innovation
+A key type of innovation

-Like Henry Ford’s Model T, the Nikon F was a creative development of a pre-existing idea; an inspired realization of hidden potential that had previously been captured only to a limited and incomplete extent.
 The Nikon F was a virtuoso performance in engineering innovation; an example of a type of innovative ability that has, throughout history, built new industries and been a major determinant of business competitiveness and national economic strength.

 A long production run